🎉 Hurry up! The Subscription is about to get costlier. Start your NAATI Perp Now

-Explore NAATI CCL Test in Australia to claim your 5 bonus PR points, Also, find out the languages included, test format, topics covered in the test and much more.
+Know about NAATI CCL Test in Australia.
+Also, find out the languages included, test format, topics covered in the test and much more.

 Nov 19, 2020

-Are you looking for a way to gain extra points to get permanent residency in Australia?
-Or do you perhaps just want to know about the NAATI CCL exam?
-This blog will answer your questions and help provide you a deeper insight to get you started for your preparation.
+Or looking for a way to gain extra points to get permanent residency in Australia?
+This blog will answer your questions.
+It will help you with a deeper insight to get you started for your preparation.

 NAATI CCL was introduced in January 2018 by the National Accreditation Authority for Translators and Interpreters Ltd (NAATI).
-It essentially conducts two forms of NAATI tests: NAATI CLA and NAATI CCL.
+NAATI conducts two forms of tests: NAATI CLA and NAATI CCL.

 The CCL test assesses your ability to interpret a Language Other Than English (LOTE) to English and vice-versa.
 It covers a range of languages that you can choose from.
 Always choose the language you are most comfortable and familiar with.
 Below is a list of all 49 LOTE that you have the freedom to choose from: